Knowledge Hub

 Index-linked rent reviews

 Retail Price Index (RPI) reviews are the most common types of index linked reviews, but any other form of index could be used.
 RPI review clauses essentially increase the rent by the same percentage as the RPI has increased over the rent review interval.
 Index linked clauses must be read very carefully though as simple mathematical errors can result in unintended, onerous review provisions.
-A common error is where a lease has more than one rent review date and the lease states that, at each rent review date, the rent is increased by the same percentage of increase in the RPI as from the start of the lease until the respective rent review date (rather than resetting the base RPI figure at each subsequent review date).
+A common error is where a lease has more than one rent review date and the lease states that, at each rent review date, the rent is increased by the same percentage of increase in the RPI from the start of the lease until the respective rent review date (rather than resetting the base RPI figure at each subsequent review date).
 Where there is only one rent review date this is fine, but where there are subsequent review dates this would be problematic as shown in the example below:

 Example: